DaenaDreyfuss/S4Fiori/S4-Fiori-extension-tutorial.md

 # Your First S/4 Cloud Extension

-*Work In Progress - not yet working in Full!*

 This README will guide you through the following process:
   1. Create your first **Simple S/4 extension**
   2. Consume a **Business Partner** service from S/4 cloud - via a Fiori application